-While minimally used in raising chickens, by December 2016, antibiotics that are important to human medicine will be labeled for use in food animals only to address disease, and not to promote growth, and will be used exclusively under the supervision and prescription of a veterinarian.
-To date, FDA reports 31 affected products have been withdrawn from marketing or sale in the United States.
-In the closing months of this year, FDA will provide a six-month update on its progress.
+While minimally used in raising chickens, as of December 2016, antibiotics that are important to human medicine are only labeled for use in food animals to address disease, and not to promote growth, and are used exclusively under the supervision and prescription of a veterinarian.

 What happens if birds get sick?

 Just like people, animals get sick, and treating illness is a responsible part of animal care.
 Even if you have the best animal health plan, some chickens are going to be exposed to infections that can only be cured with antibiotics.
 Veterinarians have a responsibility to treat those animals in a responsible and targeted manner, for a limited duration under FDA-approved guidelines.

 Who regulates the feed given to chickens?